HTTP-RPC/Kilo/README.md

 ) throws SQLException { ... }
 ```

 Like path parameters, body parameters are implicitly required.
 By default, content is assumed to be JSON and is automatically converted to the appropriate type.
+However, a body parameter of type `org.w3c.dom.Document` can be used to indicate that the method accepts XML data.

-A body parameter of type `Void` may be used to indicate that the handler does not accept a body or will process the input stream [directly](#request-and-repsonse-properties).
+A body parameter of type `Void` indicates that a handler method either does not accept a body or will process the input stream [directly](#request-and-repsonse-properties).

 ## Return Values
 Return values are converted to JSON as follows: